b-prado/udacity_project_1/README.md

 2. survey_results_schema.csv - CSV file with survey schema, i.e., the questions that correspond to each column name
 3. so_survey_2020.pdf - PDF file of survey instrument

-You call download everything here: https://drive.google.com/file/d/1dfGerWeWkcyQ9GX9x20rdSGj7WtEpzBB/view
+You can download everything here: https://drive.google.com/file/d/1dfGerWeWkcyQ9GX9x20rdSGj7WtEpzBB/view